How To Make A Fairy Garden

 Stepping Stones and Pathways

-It’s fun to add some stepping stones and pathways to your small garden.
-We’ve used different items in different gardens here.
+It's fun to add some stepping stones and pathways to your small garden.
+We've used different items in different gardens here.
 One path is made out of buttons.
 Another path is made of smooth stones.
 Glass gems work well too.
-Another path is log wood rounds from the fairy accessory section of the store, but you can also of course use real wood rounds too.
+Another path is small wood slices from the fairy accessory section of the store, but you can also of course use real wood rounds too.
 Tiny pea gravel is a good option too, or aquarium gravel if you want bright colors.
 Try to think outside of the box when it come to decorating your cute garden.
-Old toys can make great additions too.
+Old toys can make great additions to your DIY fairy garden too.

 DIY Fairy Garden Arbour